Ac6Embedded/zinstaller/zinstaller_hosted_tools.md

 ## Portable Python (Linux)

 This setup is based on the [portable-python](https://github.com/codrsquad/portable-python) project.
-Is is compiled on Ubuntu 20.04 host.
+Created on an Ubuntu 20.04 host.

 Install the required dependencies:
 ```bash